c0nscience/nine-to-five/.github/ISSUE_TEMPLATE/webapp-feature-issue.md

 ---
-name: Feature Issue
+name: Webapp Feature Issue
 about: This issue type describes a new feature
-title: "[FEATURE] ✨Something ✨"
+title: "[FEATURE] ✨Something✨"
 labels: feature, webapp
 assignees: ''